 Proper upraising and communications starts with our parenting; we are, potentially, the root of all things good and bad and we need to show our kids that they CAN talk to us.
 That we will listen.
 We will walk in their shoes.
 We will understand.
 And we will offer our wholehearted support.

 2. TREAT OTHERS HOW YOU WOULD WANT TO BE TREATED

 Simple enough, right?
 Give a smile and you shall receive one in return.
-Give a scorn and you will, undoubtedly, receive one back.
+Give a scorn and you will, undoubtedly, receive one in return.

-Let's teach our kids to not ignore and be condescending towards people who are evidently having a bad day.
-People's moods can take a dramatic turn for the better if we offered them a smile and a helping hand.
-We all harness the power to turn anyone's day around so long as we do it with an air of intention and good will.
+Let’s teach our kids that if someone is evidently having a bad day – don’t ignore them.
+Their mood can take a dramatic turn for the better if we offered them a smile and a helping hand.
+We all harness the power to turn anyone’s day around so long as we do it with an air on intention and good will.

 3. REMEMBER: THIS TOO, SHALL PASS

 As Prince EA describes in his perspective changing video – the feelings of depression and negativity are like clouds moving past the sky.
 We are the sky.
 Our feelings and emotions are merely the clouds that move past.
 Negativity will pass, just as feelings of happiness do.